The Lead/Opportunity Conversions Model

 Companies champion their forward-thinkers and digital-rockstars are able to advance their businesses by way of analytics.
 Empowering everyone on your team to have a solid grip on what’s being done and why will keep the bow of your organization’s ship pointed forward.

-The most intelligent businesses have long term goals.
+The most intelligent businesses have long-term goals.
 Instead of going through one drastic change after another, they leverage analytics to make small incremental improvements over time.
-In taking this small step approach, it’s imperative that a level of cohesive governance exists around the data and its corresponding processes and protocols.
+When taking this small-step approach, it’s imperative that a level of cohesive governance exists around the data and its corresponding processes and protocols.
 In other words, there should be systems in place to ensure that data is clean and relevant, while also assuring that there are change management and solicitation protocols.

-One particular area where data governance is critical is your feedback loops.
+One particular area for which data governance is critical is feedback loops.
 If you’re not using feedback loops yet, please, please, please start now.
 If it feels like we’re begging with that statement, we are.
-That’s because we are a huge proponent of feedback loops here at RocketSource.
-We have systems in place to allow data to be collected from internal and external users.
-While this data is collected, we’ve designed our informational infrastructure to maintain a level of relevancy and value that ensures we will propel the business in the right direction.
+Here at RocketSource, we are huge proponents of feedback loops here at RocketSource.
+We have systems in place to allow data to be collected from internal and external users, and have designed informational infrastructure to use this data to maintain a level of relevancy and value to help propel the business in the right direction.
 This approach cannot happen without a properly developed governance strategy and framework.

 Likely the most important aspect of the last mile of any organization’s journey toward noteworthy digital maturity is the information (data) they have at their fingertips.
 We talk often about the context in data.
-What we mean is that the more information you can give to the data set, or the wider it is, the more insightful your data becomes.
-It lets you zoom out to see the forest for the trees.
+What we mean is that the more information you can give to the data set — or the wider it is — the more insightful that data becomes.
+Wider data sets letyou zoom out to see the forest, not just the trees.

 The insights afforded by wider datasets tend to result in more action-based strategies.
-That’s because decision-makers can get an accurate, precise, clear view of what’s happening in and around all that big data.
-But, getting this context and accuracy around your data requires a cohesive digital infrastructure of your data repositories.
-As we dive further and further into a platform rich world, data is being accessed from multiple places and instruments.
-The higher the disparity of systems, technology and data across the organization, the less context and depth in the data.
-Combining these repositories and leveraging a solid framework to deploy your models, ultimately dictate just how insightful you can get.
+That’s because decision makers can get an accurate, precise, clear view of what’s happening in and around all that big data.
+But getting context and accuracy around your data requires a cohesive digital infrastructure of your data repositories.
+As we dive further and further into a platform-rich world, data is being accessed from multiple places and instruments.
+The higher the disparity of systems, technology and data across an organization, the less context and depth in its data.
+Combining repositories and leveraging a solid framework to deploy your models ultimately dictates just how insightful you can get.

 A Framework for Deploying Machine Learning Predictive Models